cometaj2/hcli_hak11/README.rst

 Relay Function
 --------------

-The relays act as electronic switches, controlled by the Raspberry Pi's GPIO pins.
-When activated, a relay closes the circuit between two specific pins of the keypad's 7 pins, simulating a button press.
+When activated, a relay closes the circuit between two specific pins of the keypad's 7 pins.
-The relays do not introduce any new voltage to the system.
-They only allow the existing voltage in the keypad circuit to flow when "closed".
-Importantly, the relays function as bidirectional switches.
-The "input" and "output" designations are interchangeable, as the relay simply creates a connection between two points.

 Multiplexing Strategy
 ---------------------